ErnestAroozoo/GPT-Discord-Chatbot/README.md

 ## Features

-- Responds to user messages using OpenAI's GPT-3 language model.
+- Responds to user messages using OpenAI's GPT-3.5 language model.
 - Listens to a user's speech and converts it to text using the SpeechRecognition library.
 - Generates audio responses using the ElevenLabs text-to-speech API.
 - Plays generated audio responses in a Discord voice channel.
-- Remembers the context by saving conversations in a file called memory.txt
+- Remembers the context by saving previous conversations in a list structure.

 ## Configuration